wishonia/wishonia/public/docs/wishocracy/request-for-proposal.md

 ---
 slug: request-for-proposal
-name: 'Request for Proposals: A Decentralized Resource Optimization System'
+name: "Request for Proposals: A Decentralized Resource Optimization System"
 featuredImage: /docs/wishocracy/request-for-proposal.jpg
 description: >-
   The Wishocracy project's call for proposals to design a decentralized,